Whole Metagenomic Functional Profiling

 Functional annotation estimates the gene function of each read sequence by matching it against microbial entries in pathway/genome databases .
 The reference genomes are a consistent, non-redundant, and well-annotated resource providing enzymatic, reaction, metabolite, and pathway annotations.

 Pathway annotation assigns sequences to the likely cellular or metabolic pathways related to the proposed function.
 Each identified pathway includes a review of the relevant biology with full literature citations.
-Our reference for these annotations is MetaCyc, a database of experimentally determined metabolic pathways, metabolites, reactions, enzymes, and genes that includes more than 2,000 pathways.
+Our references for these annotations include MetaCyc, BioCyc and KEGG, curated databases of metabolic pathways, metabolites, reactions, enzymes, and genes.

 After establishing the relative abundance of pathways for each community, an assessment of community-level pathway similarity is obtained.
 Assuming that microbial communities with similar pathway representation share similar ecology, this assessment can inform the broader function of the community.
 Differentially represented pathways are also highlighted to inform which pathways are over or underrepresented in the experimental groups.